navikt/Designsystemet-old/valgfripåkrevd.md

 > “Specific Benefits of Success Criterion 3.3.2: Clearly identifying required fields prevents a keyboard only user from submitting an incomplete form and having to navigate the redisplayed form to find the uncompleted field and provide the missing information.”

-Ved å kun markere valgfrie felt fjerner vi støy og gjøre nødvendige handlinger på siden tydligere.
+Ved å kun markere valgfrie felt fjerner vi støy og gjør det tydeligere hvilke handlinger som er nødvendig på siden.
-Vi anbefaler å ha en standardsetning i begynnelsen av et skjema, der det passer.

-Forslag til standardsetning

-"Vi spør bare om informasjon vi trenger for å behandle saken din og de fleste feltene er obligatoriske.
-Enkelte felt er valgfrie, fordi noen ganger kan det være nyttig for oss å ha ekstra informasjon om deg når vi skal behandle saken din, men disse feltene vil være tydelig markert."

 ## Relevant lesestoff